PeruibeTEC/Mobile/README.md

 # Finally, run the api service in a development environment :)
 $ yarn start

-# Well done, PlantManager is started!
+# Well done, PeruibeTec is started!
 ```
 <br>